selifan/morgen/README.md

 for android version, for ios version, for web application etc.
 All you need is defining all "application types" in XML configuration file.

-You will find "default" configuration file morgen.cfg.xml, that contains three "predefined" profiles (application types) for generated pictures:
+You will find default configuration file morgen.cfg.xml, that contains three "predefined" profiles (application types) for generated pictures:
-"android", "ios" and "webapp" (webapp is just a sample)
+"android", "ios" and "webapp" (webapp is just a sample).

-To change them or add your own ones, edit the global in morgen.cfg.xml - it should be placed in the same folder with morgen.php module.
+To change them or add your own ones, edit the global parameters in morgen.cfg.xml - it should be placed in the same folder with morgen.php module.

+And you have to create definition XML file for each project, where you can choose desired application types, destination folders, used devices types, and selected files.

 See a [wiki](https://github.com/selifan/morgen/wiki) for using details.

 ## License
 Distributed under MIT License [MIT](https://opensource.org/licenses/MIT)